OskarWestmeijer/weather/README.md

 ### Release image

 The image will be released by Github actions.
-Every merge to main will trigger a build & release.
+Merging into main will trigger a build & release.

 ## Documentation